Nylle/javaseq/README.md

 #### reduce(f)
 - Returns an empty Optional if this Seq contains no items.
-- Returns an Optional of the result of applying f to the first 2 items in this Seq, then applying f to that result and the 3rd item, etc. If this Seq has only 1 item, it is returned and f is not called. **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns an Optional of the result of applying f to the first 2 items in this Seq, then applying f to that result and the 3rd item, etc. If this Seq has only 1 item, it is returned and f is not called. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### reduce(val, f)
 - Returns val if this Seq is empty. f is not called.
-- Returns the result of applying f to val and the first item in this Seq, then applying f to that result and the 2nd item, etc. **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns the result of applying f to val and the first item in this Seq, then applying f to that result and the 2nd item, etc. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### some(pred)
 - Returns the first true value of pred(x) for any x in this Seq. _(This is similar to Stream::anyMatch.)_
-- Returns false if none of the items in this Seq return true for pred(item). **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns false if none of the items in this Seq return true for pred(item). **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### every(pred)
 - Returns the first false value of pred(x) for any x in this Seq. _(This is similar to Stream::allMatch.)_
-- Returns true if all the items in this Seq return true for pred(item). **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns true if all the items in this Seq return true for pred(item). **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### notAny(pred)
 - Returns false if (pred x) is true for any x in this Seq. _(This is similar to Stream::noneMatch.)_
-- Returns true if none of the items in this Seq return true for pred(item). **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns true if none of the items in this Seq return true for pred(item). **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### isRealized()
 - Returns true if a value has been produced for this Seq.

 #### max(comp)
 - Returns the item in this Seq for which comp determines is greatest.
-If there are multiple such items, the last one is returned. **Caution:** If the Seq is lazy, it will be fully realised.
+If there are multiple such items, the last one is returned. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### min(comp)
 - Returns the item in this Seq for which comp determines is least.
-If there are multiple such items, the last one is returned. **Caution:** If the Seq is lazy, it will be fully realised.
+If there are multiple such items, the last one is returned. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### maxKey(f)
 - Returns the item x in this Seq for which f(x), a number, is greatest.
-If there are multiple such xs, the last one is returned. **Caution:** If the Seq is lazy, it will be fully realised.
+If there are multiple such xs, the last one is returned. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### minKey(f)
 - Returns the item x in this Seq for which f(x), a number, is least.
-If there are multiple such xs, the last one is returned. **Caution:** If the Seq is lazy, it will be fully realised.
+If there are multiple such xs, the last one is returned. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### find(i)
-- Returns an empty Optional if this Seq does not contain any item at index i.
 - Returns an Optional of the item at index i in this Seq.
+All items up to that point will be realised. _(See [get(index)](#listgetindex).)_
+- Returns an empty Optional if this Seq does not contain any item at index i. **Caution:** The Seq will be fully realised.
+If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### findFirst()
 - Returns an empty Optional if this Seq contains no items.
-- Returns an Optional of the first item in this Seq. _(See first().)_
+- Returns an Optional of the first item in this Seq. _(See [first()](#first).)_

 #### findFirst(pred)
 - Returns an Optional of the first item in this Seq for which pred(item) returns true.
-- Returns an empty Optional if pred(item) returns false for all items in this Seq. **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns an empty Optional if pred(item) returns false for all items in this Seq. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### toMap()
 - Returns a new Map with the keys and values of the items in this Seq<Map.Entry>.
-If the Seq is of any other type, an exception is thrown. **Caution:** If the Seq is lazy, it will be fully realised.
+If the Seq is of any other type, an exception is thrown. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### toMap(k, v)
-- Returns a new Map with keys as a result of k(item) and values as a result of v(item) of all items in this Seq. **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns a new Map with keys as a result of k(item) and values as a result of v(item) of all items in this Seq. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### toList()
-- Returns a List with all items in this Seq. **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns a List with all items in this Seq. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 ### Interoperability